kashvitak/kashvitak_langgraph_MAT496/README.md

 during long messages, there is high token usage so we can use reducers;

+notebook 5-
+chatbot summarization

+creating a key called summary in the messages_state (not using the built in message key) summary contains the summary of the conversation

+we have an assistant that has the ability to summarize once the conversation gets too long( after 6 messages in this case) and the running summary lives in state

+we use a checkpointer to persist state through time so we can keep having this conversation with this assistant over time and we are gonna produce running summary so that this conversation never gets too long to exceed token limit

+when we take a look at the tracing, we see that as we pass an input, we also get the previous conversation along with that which has been stored in the state as a checkpointer;
+as soon as we reach to 6 messages in this case, we can see that a summary is produced in a kind of continuously updated summarization state

 useing filters which can filter the entire convo in and take the required imput from that to minimize token usage;

 trim messages based upon a specified number of tokens;